joeyGitHub2014/jaodev-laravel-repo/README.md

 ## Joseph Orlando website
 <p>
-Greeting this is my Laravel based website.
-For the CSS styling it uses <a href="https://tailwindcss.com"> tailwind. </a> The Database is MySQL.
+Greetings!
+This is my Laravel based website.
+For the CSS styling I use <a href="https://tailwindcss.com" target="blank"> tailwind. </a>
+For the database I'm using MySQL.
 </p>